teddybear082/crus-modloader/README.md

 -You need to set the resolution in the in game menu to 1920 x 1080 or 1024 x 720 to ensure you can see the full menus

--Performance in some levels is very bad, particularly the large ones.
-Post beta release I will look into seeing if there is anything more I can do.

-	For now you may want to try:
+-If you have bad performance you can try the following:

 	(1)	Turning down your resolution some in your headset settings / virtual desktop settings (medium instead of high or ultra)

-	(2)	Turning on ASW always on, Virtual Desktop SSW always on, SteamVR Reprojection always on
+	(2)	Turning on ASW always on (Oculus OpenXR Runtime), Virtual Desktop SSW always on (Steam OpenXR Runtime), SteamVR Reprojection always on

 -Because of the same performance issues I have modified the game to deactivate NPCs that are a certain distance from you.
 This means the game does not quite play the same as the original and you can catch NPC's "sleeping on the job."
 But it also provides a 15-20 FPS boost in my testing.

 -You cannot wall jump in death mode

--You need to "distance grab" items and open doors with a virtual pointer like in the base game.
-I may work on this further post beta release.

 -Some random crashing.
 I don't think this is specifically related to VR.